 Who says it is windy in Fuerteventura?
-Well ok, Fuerteventura can be quite windy I grant you, particularly at certain times of the year, but that is often a good thing as it helps to keep the temperature down to a nice level during the summer and it makes kite surfers happy.
+Well ok, Fuerteventura can be quite windy I grant you, particularly at certain times of the year.
+But that is often a good thing as it helps to keep the temperature down to a nice level during the summer and it also makes kite and wind surfers happy.

-Is Fuerteventura windy is something I get asked a lot as Fuerteventura certainly seems to have a reputation for being a windy island.
+is it windy in Fuerteventura is something I get asked a lot as Fuerteventura certainly seems to have a reputation for being a windy island.
 It is a reputation that is justified to some extent, but I would call it breezy rather than windy for much of the year.

-No relatively small island in the world is without a good deal of wind for much of the time.
+No relatively small island in the world that is surrounded by a large ocean is without a good deal of wind for much of the time.
 I have never been to any of the islands of the West Indies, for example, that didn’t have a pretty constant moderate breeze most of the day.

 The amount of wind depends on a number of factors: